agtavares/arduinoSensor/README.md

  * the code will generate some samples values of arduino sensors on the screen

-- Images for project located on folder "src\resource\images"
+- "resources" folder contains images for project and also the c++ file source code for execution on tinkercad

+  - "images" folder contains those files:

     * prototype_arduino_UI.jpg   - prototype for UI tho this app
     * prototype_java.jpg         - output from java execution code
     * prototype_tinkercad.jpg    - arduino project execution on tinkercad site

+  - "arduino" folder contains these files:

+    * sensor.cpp              - source code for execution on tinkercad

 - TinkerCad URL Project: